texts on artworks

 RECONSTRUCTION I

-A period when the industrial and material world was presented as an ideal at the first World's Fairs.
+This is a period when the industrial and material world was presented as an ideal at the first World’s Fairs.
 They ushered in the industrial revolution and demonstrated advanced technology to the world community.
 It was not just a presentation of possibilities; it was a vision of the future.

 As Russian writer Fyodor Dostoevsky realised during his stay in London in 1862, where the Great Exhibition took place, what he saw there was of world-historical importance.
-‘You become aware of an enormous idea,’ he wrote after visiting the exhibition, which showed an exuberant material culture.
+‘You become aware of an enormous idea,’ he wrote after visiting the exhibition, which displayed an exuberant material culture.

-Also as a warning: ‘You feel that it takes great, eternal denial and luck not to surrender, not to capitulate to what you see, not to bow to what is, not to accept the material world as your ideal.’
+But he also saw it as a warning: ‘You feel that it takes great, eternal denial and luck not to surrender, not to capitulate to what you see, not to bow to what is, not to accept the material world as your ideal.’

 Slide